MissionBit/make-my-page/README.md

 **text editor:** the application we use to write and edit code; in this class, we'll use Brackets

-## 1. Making a GitHub Account
+## 1. Make a GitHub Account

 Go to https://github.com/ and sign up for an account.

 GitHub won't spam you, but the email address you choose will be associated with your account and by default it may be published along with your code.
 If you don't want that, go to the Emails section under Account Settings.
 After you verify your email address there will be an option to "Keep my email address private".

-## 2. Making a Repository with GitHub Desktop
+## 2. Make a Repository with GitHub Desktop

 Open the GitHub app and sign in.
 Click the `+` at the top and name your new repository `YOURNAME.github.io`.
 For example, if your GitHub username is `pokemon-fan` then the name should be `pokemon-fan.github.io`.

-## 3. Making a file in the Text Editor
+## 3. Make a file in the Text Editor

 Now open Brackets and press `Opt-Cmd-O` (File -> Open Folder).
 Navigate to your home directory by pressing `Shift-Cmd-H`